Bon Scott: 1964–1970: The Spektors and the Valentines

-1970–1973: Fraternity
+1970–1973: Fraternity and the Mount Lofty Rangers

-Scott moved to Adelaide in 1970 and joined the progressive rock group Fraternity.
+Scott relocated to Adelaide in November 1970 after he joined the Sydney-formed progressive rock group Fraternity on lead vocals.
+They had local chart success with their version of Blackfeather's "Seasons of Change" (March 1971).
+Scott had previously played recorder on Blackfeather's version.
 Fraternity released the LPs Livestock and Flaming Galah before touring the UK in 1973, where they changed their name to Fang.
 During this time they played support slots for Status Quo and Geordie, whose front man Brian Johnson would eventually succeed Scott as the lead singer of AC/DC after his death.
 During this time, on 24 January 1972, Scott married Irene Thornton.

 In 1973, just after returning to Australia from the tour of the UK, Fraternity went on hiatus.
 Scott took a day job at the Wallaroo fertiliser plant and began singing with the Mount Lofty Rangers, a loose collective of musicians helmed by Peter Head (né Beagley) from Headband, who explained, "Headband and Fraternity were in the same management stable and we both split about the same time so the logical thing was to take members from both bands and create a new one ... the purpose of the band was for songwriters to relate to each other and experiment with songs, so it was a hotbed of creativity".
 Other ex-Fraternity members also played with the band as did Glenn Shorrock pre Little River Band.
 During this time, Head also helped Scott with his original compositions.

 Vince Lovegrove said, "Bon would go to Peter's home after a day of (literally) shovelling shit, and show him musical ideas he had had during his day's work.
 Bon's knowledge of the guitar was limited, so Peter began teaching him how to bridge chords and construct a song.
 One of the songs from these sessions was a ballad called 'Clarissa', about a local Adelaide girl.
-Another was the country-tinged Bin Up in the Hills Too Long, which for me was a sign of things to come with Bon's lyrics; simple, clever, sardonic, tongue-in-cheek ..."
+Another was the country-tinged 'Bin Up in the Hills Too Long', which for me was a sign of things to come with Bon's lyrics; simple, clever, sardonic, tongue-in-cheek ..."

 In return, Scott recorded vocals for Mount Lofty Rangers songs "Round & Round" and "Carey Gully".
 Head released these original recordings in 1996, also teaming up with producer Ted Yanni, another old friend of Scott's, to create an entirely new backing for Round & Round & Round that more accurately reflected the original intentions Head had.
 Long out of print, and massively bootlegged, this EP finally got an official digital release in June 2010.
-Unrecorded original compositions of Scott's, "Been up in the Hills Too Long" and "Clarissa" have been recorded by Head on his Peter Head & the Mount Lofty Rangers Lofty album, also released in digital format only in 2011.
+Unrecorded original compositions of Scott's, "Been Up in the Hills Too Long" and "Clarissa" have been recorded by Head on his Peter Head & the Mount Lofty Rangers Lofty album, also released in digital format only in 2011.